Marketing Expert Anna Nicanorova WG11 on Data Tech and Mountain Treks

 WM: What skills did you learn at Wharton that have been most important in shaping your career?

 AN: One crucial skill I picked up at Wharton and utilize daily is clear communication.
 In a time of data abundance and complex algorithms, it’s crucial to use communication to explain complex data results or technical infrastructure to nontechnical stakeholders.
 It’s easy to sprinkle conversation with buzzwords; however, it’s not as easy to clearly explain the inner workings of complicated models and demonstrate how they achieve tangible results.
-Closing the gap between business and data analysis through communication is the skill I consistently learned in all of my Wharton classes—from accounting to strategy—and the one I am especially grateful for.
+Closing the gap between business and data analysis through communication is the skill I consistently learned in all my Wharton classes—from accounting to strategy—and the one I am especially grateful for.

 WM: What other work are you doing outside of Annalect?